- Your Government

 Governor Walz's eviction moratorium has been extended.
 Tenants who have applied for rental assistance by March 14, 2022 have until June 1, 2022 before they can be evicted.

 To see important dates related to the eviction moratorium executive order, please click here.

 The Law Library is open for self-service Monday through Friday, 8:00AM to 4:30 PM.
 We welcome as many visitors as we can, based on current Sherburne County policies regarding the coronavirus Covid-19 pandemic.
 You do not need an appointment to visit the Law Library.
 In accordance with Sherburne County policy, visitors and staff of the judicial sections of the government center are required to wear masks.

 You may also email your question to:

 Please call the 10th District Self Help Center with any immediate legal question at 763-760-6699.

-The Minnesota Judicial Branch offers help with filling out court forms at their website.
+The Minnesota Judicial Branch offers help with filling out court forms.